 A few thoughts on Sunday's events at Lambeau Field:

-What's next: The Packers' regular-season finale will come next Sunday at the Minnesota Vikings.
+What's next: The Packers will host the Arizona Cardinals next Sunday at Lambeau Field.